dev-anmu/neural-network-development-platform/README.md

-# Neural Network Development Platform
+# WebNet Builder: No-Code Neural Network Development Platform

 A web-based platform for designing, training, and evaluating neural networks without writing code.
 Built with Angular and TensorFlow.js, this application provides an intuitive interface for working with neural networks directly in the browser.